telerik/kendo-ui-core/docs/api/javascript/ui/buttongroup.md

 * `single` (default): allows only a single button to be the currently selected in the group.
 * `multiple`: allows multiple buttons to be selected in the group at the same time.
 * `none`: does not allow selection.
-ButtonGroups acts as a group f clickable Buttons.
+ButtonGroups acts as a group of clickable Buttons.

 #### Example